EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

   - Right click and drag to change your viewing position in the plane you're viewing from
   - Scroll to zoom in or out
   - Reload the page to go to the next event
+  - Double click to "focus" the camera on an object
+  - Reload the web page to reset the camera

 ## Supported Platforms
 - Your laptop (client side):